davecheney/gophercon2018-performance-tuning-workshop/exercises/mandelweb.md

 # Mandelbrot microservice

-It's 2018, generating Mandelbrots is pointless unless you can offer them on the internet as a web sevice.
+It's 2018, generating Mandelbrots is pointless unless you can offer them on the internet as a web service.

 Thus, I present to you, _Mandelweb_